will-darwinit/silvanohirtie/README.md

 ![img](https://i.imgur.com/ZVVw2YS.png)

 ## 🐾 Examples
-/addone netflix useraname1:password1 - This will add that account to the Netflix service
+/add netflix useraname1:password1 - This will add that account to the Netflix service
-/add netflix - upload a txt file with the accounts for netflix service /gen netflix - This will take the first account in the Netflix.json file and send it to the user /check Netflix - You will receive a message with the amount of accounts on that service.
+/gen netflix - This will take the first account in the Netflix.json file and send it to the user /check Netflix - You will receive a message with the amount of accounts on that service.
 /stock - See the whole stock